ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 ![a](https://cloud.githubusercontent.com/assets/585534/16540886/2905a580-4042-11e6-9c68-7e18a645dea1.png)

-### Scriptlet injection filters

-    script:inject(...)

-This allows the injection of specific javascript code into pages.
-The `...` part is a token identifying a javascript resource from the [resource library](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt).
-Keep in mind the resource library is completely under control of the uBO project, hence only javascript code vouched by uBO can be inserted into web pages, through the use of a valid resource token.

-Generic `script:inject` filters are ignored: those filters **must** be specific, i.e. they must apply to specific hostnames, e.g. `example.com##script:inject(yavli-defuser.js)`.

 ### Sanitization filters

 The purpose of sanitization filters is to remove elements from a document _before_ it is parsed by the browser.